-The driver frontal airbag is in the middle of the steering wheel.
+The driver frontal airbag is in the center of the steering wheel.

-The right front passenger frontal airbag is in the instrument panel on the passenger side.
+The front outboard passenger frontal airbag is in the passenger side instrument panel.

-Driver Side shown, Passenger Side similar
+Driver Side Shown, Passenger Side Similar

-The seat-mounted side impact airbags for the driver and right front passenger are in the side of the seatbacks closest to the door.
+The driver and front outboard passenger seat-mounted side impact airbags are in the side of the seatbacks closest to the door.

-Driver Side shown, Passenger Side similar
+Driver Side Shown, Passenger Side Similar

-The roof-rail airbags for the driver, right front passenger, passengers behind the driver and right front passenger, and the third row outboard passengers are in the ceiling above the side windows.
+The roof-rail airbags for the driver, front outboard passenger, and second and third row outboard passengers are in the ceiling above the side windows.

-If something is between an occupant and an airbag, the airbag might not inflate properly (Continued)

-or it might force the object into that person causing severe injury or even death.
+If something is between an occupant and an airbag, the airbag might not inflate properly or it might force the object into that person causing severe injury or even death.
 The path of an inflating airbag must be kept clear.
 Do not put anything between an occupant and an airbag, and do not attach or put anything on the steering wheel hub or on or near any other airbag covering.